-Egg freezing is considered a safe procedure, but as with any medical treatment, there is a risk of potential complications.
+Egg freezing is not a high-risk procedure, but as with any medical treatment, there are potential complications.
 These relate to the hormonal stimulation and the egg collection procedure.

 Administration of any hormones used for stimulation may slightly increase the risk of a thrombosis (clot).
-If you have a strong family or personal history of clots, then you need to inform your doctor of this.
+If you have a strong family history of clots or a past history, then you need to inform your doctor of this.